WGLab/w4CSeq/README.md

 ##### a.
 Complete the `a`, `b`, and `c` steps in `1.
 Server` section.

 ##### b.
-We suggest you perform all analysis under `/w4cseq/work/` directory, and set separate subdirectory to store outputs for each analysis for clean organization.
+We suggest you perform all analysis under `/w4cseq/work/` directory (if it doesn't exist, creat one by `mkdir /w4cseq/work`), and set separate subdirectory to store outputs for each analysis for clean organization.

   * Enzyme digestion based 4C-Seq data analysis